Blekingegade Gang: Criminal activities

-In 1977, Jens Holger Jensen may have staked out Palma de Mallorca Airport in preparation of the joint PFLP/RAF Landshut Hijacking.
-This is only according to the Gottfred Appel version of the meeting with Wadi Haddad in February 1977.
-On December 31, 1977, the group conducted a secret live fire training exercise in a forest, using the New Year's fireworks as a cover.
-This was the only illegal action in which Gotfred Appel was ever proved actively involved, as he was the lookout and was stopped by police in possession of a radio illegally tuned to the police radio frequency.
-From November 1977, almost all legal and illegal activities had ground to a halt due to Hauton's feminist witch hunt in KAK/KUF.
+In 1977, Jensen may have staked out Palma de Mallorca Airport in preparation of the joint PFLP/RAF Landshut Hijacking, according to the Appel account of the meeting with Haddad in February 1977.

 1977 to 1988 Collective Liberation Support

 Political activities

-A grand meeting of the KAK membership expelled Ulla Hauton on May 4, 1978, and due to his insistence, also expelled KAK founder Gotfred Appel.
-In the aftermath, Gotfred Appel secured the legal rights to the name KAK, and the majority changed the name to "Communist Workgroup" (KA, Kommunistisk Arbejdsgruppe or M-KA, Manifest - Kommunistisk Arbejdsgruppe), the publishing activity was renamed from "Futura" to "Manifest", and the newspaper from "Communist Briefing" to "Manifest".
-Where KAK had a single unchallenged leader, KA instituted a collective leadership, roughly consisting of the active gang members.
-In August 1978, the majority split into two groups; KA focused on continuing the interrupted legal and illegal activity, while Marxist Workgroup (MAG, Marxistisk ArbejdsGruppe) focused on analyzing the organizational failure and then dissolves itself in 1980.
+A grand meeting of the KAK membership expelled Hauton on May 4, 1978, and due to his insistence, also Appel.
+In the aftermath, Appel secured the legal rights to the name KAK, and the majority changed the name to Communist Workgroup (KA, Kommunistisk Arbejdsgruppe or M-KA, Manifest - Kommunistisk Arbejdsgruppe), the publishing company was renamed from Futura to Manifest, and the newspaper from Communist Briefing to Manifest.
+Where KAK had a single unchallenged leader, KA installed a collective leadership roughly consisting of active gang members.
+In August 1978, the majority split into two groups: KA focused on resuming interrupted legal and illegal activity, while the Marxist Workgroup (MAG, Marxistisk ArbejdsGruppe) focused on analysing the organisational failure and dissolved in 1980.
 KA was formally established on September 3, 1978.

 From October to November 1979, the female doctor "Anna" volunteered in a Red Cross/PFLP refugee camp Nahr-El-Barred north of Tripoli, Lebanon.
-TTA had continued its activity and shipped about 70 tons of clothes to ZANU in 1978.
-As people started to sell their used items instead of donating it to charities, TTA was deemed no longer profitable on November 17, 1986.
-TTA was closed down and the efforts were redirected to a new fund-raising project: an all-volunteer café named "Café Liberation".
-Café Liberation opened for business in April 1987, but never managed to make a profit despite everybody working for free.
+TTA continued operations and shipped about 70 tons of clothes to ZANU in 1978.
+As people began to sell their used items instead of donating it to charities, TTA was deemed unprofitable on November 17, 1986.
+It was closed down and efforts were redirected to a new fund-raising project: an all-volunteer café named Café Liberation, which opened for business in April 1987, but never managed to make a profit despite everybody working for free.